DecisionsDev/odm-docker-kubernetes/CONTRIBUTING.md

 ## 6. Issue a Pull Request

 In order to have your commits merged into the main repository, you need to create a pull request.
-The instructions for this can be found in the GitHub Help Article [Creating a Pull Request][].
+The instructions for this can be found in the GitHub Help Article [Creating a Pull Request](https://docs.github.com/en/pull-requests/how-tos/create-pull-requests/creating-a-pull-request).
 Essentially you do the following:

 1. Go to the site for your repository.
 2. Click the Pull Request button.